contentful/guide-to-integrating-algolia-and-contentful-with-react-js/docs/2-post-content-type-and-indexing-entries.md

 <img width="1030" alt="image" src="https://github.com/IgnacioNMiranda/guide-to-integrating-algolia-and-contentful-with-react-js/assets/38511917/be48557d-3853-4365-bb42-47d8aca230a4">

 Now, whenever you publish a `post` entry, its data will be synced into the Algolia index!
-Let's take, for example, the following entry:
+Let's take, for example, the following sample entry:

 <img width="1853" alt="image" src="https://github.com/IgnacioNMiranda/guide-to-integrating-algolia-and-contentful-with-react-js/assets/38511917/03a5c3d2-612b-40f8-a477-1115c5984c75">